Skip to content

-This systematic review (PROSPERO CRD42021235435) searched five databases and identified 26 intervention studies from 21 low- and middle-income countries that aimed to reduce cadmium exposure during pregnancy and childhood.
+This systematic review (PROSPERO CRD42021235435) searched five databases, returned 4098 records, and included 26 intervention studies from 21 low- and middle-income countries that aimed to reduce cadmium exposure during pregnancy and childhood.
 Interventions ranged from nutritional supplements, probiotic yogurt, dietary education (rice cooking methods), chelation therapy, and indoor air filtration to agricultural soil remediation (biochar, organic amendments).
 The review found that several interventions showed measurable reductions in cadmium body burden or food-chain concentrations, but none offered a realistic scalable solution.
 Rice-specific interventions (rice cooking method education, rice paddy soil biochar amendment) were notably represented.
 The finding that no existing intervention robustly addresses Cd pollution at scale underscores the ongoing need for upstream source control and supply-chain screening.

 Key numbers

 Studies included: 26 from 21 LMICs.
 Human intervention types: nutritional supplements (n=7 studies), medicine/clinical care (n=2), rice cooking education (n=1).
-Environmental intervention types: agricultural soil remediation, indoor air filtration, policy-level changes (n=4).
-Key effect sizes from highest-quality studies: urinary Cd in children decreased from mean 12.8 to 9.4 µg/L after dietary intervention (El-Soud et al., Egypt; n=65); biochar application at 10% rate reduced Cd in rice and hazard quotient to acceptable levels (Khan et al., China; n not specified).
-Indoor air cleaners reduced indoor Cd concentrations during pregnancy.
+Environmental intervention types: agricultural soil remediation (n=6), environmental regulations (n=4), indoor air filtration (n=3), rice cooking method (n=3), and cookware/microwaving (n=2).
+Selected effect examples: urinary Cd in children decreased from mean 12.8 to 9.4 µg/L after a two-month dietary intervention, though the study had no comparison group and a quality score of 6 (El-Soud et al., Egypt; n=65); sewage-sludge biochar at a 10% application rate reduced Cd bioaccumulation in rice and brought the Cd hazard quotient below acceptable limits in a controlled greenhouse study (Khan et al., China; quality score 13).
+Indoor air cleaners showed evidence of reducing indoor Cd exposure during pregnancy.

 Methods (brief)